compilable/driva-test/SOLUTION.md

 - I would have to create the filter, delete and edit functionalities if time permits.
 - Sever-side input validation was done using `express-validator` middleware.
 - files were separated to controller, models and rout folders and the expressjs server is kept in the main folder for easy to navigate.
+- More unit-test to be added if time permits.

 ### ui (client):